alesima/dns-cache-resolver/README.md

 # dns-cache-resolver

-Welcome to **dns-cache**—a cutting-edge, lightweight DNS cache for Node.js, meticulously crafted in TypeScript. 🚀
+**dns-cache-resolver** is a lightweight, performant DNS caching library for Node.js, designed with TypeScript for robust and type-safe applications. 🚀

+## Why Use dns-cache-resolver? 🧐

+- **Boost Performance**: Reduce repetitive DNS lookups with in-memory caching.
+- **Customizable**: Configure cache behavior with flexible TTL and size options.
+- **TypeScript First**: Enjoy the benefits of type safety and IDE autocompletion.
+- **Plug-and-Play**: Simple to integrate into existing applications.

 ## Features ✨

-- **Configurable TTL** 🕒: Tailor the time-to-live (TTL) for cached entries, ensuring optimal freshness.
+- **Configurable TTL** 🕒: Set the time-to-live for cache entries.
-- **Maximum Entries** 📦: Control the cache size by setting a limit on the number of entries.
+- **Maximum Entries** 📦: Control the number of entries in the cache.
-- **In-Memory DNS Resolution Caching** 🧠: Boost performance with swift, in-memory DNS lookups.
+- **In-Memory Caching** 🧠: Speed up DNS resolutions with fast, local cache storage.
-- **TypeScript Support** 💻: Enjoy type safety and predictability with full TypeScript support.
+- **IPv4 and IPv6 Support** 🌍: Resolve addresses for both address families.
+- **Timeout Handling** ⏱️: Avoid slow lookups with built-in resolution timeouts.

 ## Installation ⚙️

-Install via npm with ease:
+Install via npm:

 ```bash
 npm install dns-cache-resolver